ig3/srf/README.md

 new cards will be shown.
 There is no value in making the backlog larger.
 You can return to learning new cards after you clear your backlog.

-But, of course, this is up to you.
-There is a New Card button on the home page.
-You can click this any time you like to view a new card, regardless of how larger, or small you backlog is.
-The New Card button will present a new card regardless of all the automatic limits on new cards.
+You can override the scheduler and study a new card at any time by clicking the New Card button on the home page.

 ## Templates